ToxicPine/eigentensor/README.md

 # EigenTensor

-> the easiest way to deploy code onto GPUs ever. oh, and the result of each computation is verifiable.
+> the easiest way to deploy work onto a remote GPU ever. oh, and the result of each computation is verifiable.

+TLDR: We implemented a universal, memory-safe, cross-platform format and runtime for GPU computations, which can run efficiently on any AVS node.
+We achieved this by reverse-engineering the undocumented internal representation of tinygrad, a popular open-source machine learning library.
+This gives developers access to the full extent of each GPU's capabilities without permitting malicious code execution, offering more functionality than Kite, Autonome, and Hyperbolic.
+It also supports tinygrad's familiar high-level API, often used by ML engineers.
+The key breakthrough came from exploiting a bug in tinygrad's BUFFER UOp implementation, which lets us substitute input values into the computational graph for execution on any GPU node.
+We also implemented basic consensus mechanisms to ensure the result of each computation is correct.

-## Purpose
+## Why?

 Building GPU applications is hard.
 Whether you're deploying LLMs, doing scientific computing, or any other GPU-intensive task, you quickly run into limitations: